Vancouver Island wedding planners

 Ask a friend to coordinate

 They deserve to enjoy the day too.
-A pro knows how to stay calm when things get hectic.
+A pro stays calm when things get hectic.

 4